 Still, fears (or hopes) that immigrant groups will irreversibly tilt the country towards one party are unfounded.
 O’Connor writes that it took several decades and great reluctance for the Irish to organize into a cohesive political front.
 Today, other leading experts on Irish in America argue that the Irish vote is split between the parties, with some arguing that there is no longer a distinctively Irish American bloc.
 Indeed, Coogan bemoans that the robust Irish-American diaspora has not worked to Ireland’s benefit regarding U.S. foreign policy.

 What’s more, the one-size-fits-all mentality regarding immigrant political inclinations has proven patently false, as the Irish test case can demonstrate.
 Even during their heyday as consistent Democratic voters, many Irish-Americans clashed with their party on social issues, most famously in the case of racially integrated bussing programs.
 Today, many newer immigrant groups are assumed to be a liberal constituency, when much like the Irish immigrants before them, they are often more moderate than progressive voters.

-The largely negative and often misguided stereotypes assigned to the Irish diaspora could easily have stymied their experience in–and contributions to–the U.S., had they not worked hard to disprove these preconceived notions.
-The similarities between these 19th century stereotypes and those used to describe today’s new immigrants in the U.S. is nothing short of jarring.
+The largely negative and misguided stereotypes assigned to the Irish diaspora proved to be incorrect and have since been eclipsed by their contributions to the U.S. The similarities between these 19th century stereotypes and those used to describe today’s new immigrants in the U.S. is nothing short of jarring.
 If we should learn anything from the Irish experience, it’s that immigrant groups are not a monolith, and treating them as such undermines the myriad benefits they can bring to American society.